 -What bone will a dog never eat?

--What kind of animal can jump higher than a house?
+A trombone. -What kind of animal can jump higher than a house?

 All animals can jump.
 House cannot.